Minhokg/financial_engineering/README.md

 This is a project for dealing with an efficient portfolio by using python.

-## 1. Definition of Efficient Portfolio.
+## 1. Definition of Efficient Portfolio

 An efficient portfolio is a portfolio (a combination of various financial assets) that offers the highest expected return for a given level of risk, or the lowest level of risk for a given expected return.